 Comprehensive Plan

-Updating the existing plan – Our Vancouver 2045
+Background: Updating the existing plan & Our Vancouver 2045

-The comprehensive plan is a significant policy document that will help shape how the community looks and feels, and how it functions and operates over time.
-The plan will guide the City’s growth and development for the next 20 years, with a target year of 2045 for achieving the overall vision that is established.
-Washington’s Growth Management Act requires the City to adopt an updated plan and changes to its zoning code by June 30, 2025.
+The comprehensive plan is a significant policy document that shapes how the community looks and feels and how it functions and operates over time.
+The plan will guide the City’s growth and development for the next 20 years, with a target year of 2045 for achieving the future vision for the City developed with the community and approved by City Council.
+Washington’s Growth Management Act requires the City to adopt an updated plan and changes to its zoning code by December 31, 2025.

 What exactly is being updated?

-In order to meet requirements of the Growth Management Act, the City will need to do the following:
+To meet the requirements of the Growth Management Act, the City will need to do the following:

 - Perform a holistic re-write of the existing Comprehensive Plan;